 the total amount received by the Transporter on or before the Due Date from Shippers and any other party in respect of Balancing Charges, Scheduling Charges and any cash out with respect to any Operational Requirement or reconciliation of Natural Gas in the Transportation System pursuant to any applicable OBA or IP OBA Provisions in respect of the relevant Month and any Monthly Disbursements Liability (calculated in accordance with Section 1.4.6) received from a Shipper in respect of a previous Month subject to Section 1.4.3(c) below which shall be credited to the Disbursements Account ("Monthly Disbursements Account Receipts"); and

-the total costs incurred by the Transporter which have not otherwise been recovered by the Transporter in respect of Balancing Gas, Balancing Charges Non-Compliant Gas [and VIP Utilisation at the end or termination of a Shipper’s I/C Inventory Space Booking Period], and cash out or reconciliation of any Natural Gas in the Transportation System at the end of any applicable OBA or IP OBA Provisions together with any provision made by the Transporter in respect of such items payable in respect of the same Month and any other costs arising in connection with any of the matters listed above and any undischarged Monthly Disbursements Liability (calculated in accordance with Section 1.4.6) which has been outstanding for not less than three (3) Months ("Monthly Disbursements Account Payments").
+the total costs incurred by the Transporter which have not otherwise been recovered by the Transporter in respect of Balancing Gas, Balancing Charges Non-Compliant Gas [and VIP Utilisation at the end or termination of a Shipper’s I/C Inventory Space Booking Period], and cash out or reconciliation of any Natural Gas in the Transportation System at the end of any applicable OBA or IP OBA Provisions together with any provision made by the Transporter in respect of such items payable in respect of the same Month and any other costs arising in connection with any of the matters listed above together with any and all costs associated with Balancing Gas Contracts and participation on the Trading Platform and any undischarged Monthly Disbursements Liability (calculated in accordance with Section 1.4.6) which has been outstanding for not less than three (3) Months ("Monthly Disbursements Account Payments").

 any amounts in respect of Balancing Charges, Scheduling Charges and any cash out with respect to any Operational Requirement or reconciliation of Natural Gas in the Transportation System pursuant to any applicable OBA or IP OBA Provisions for any Month received by the Transporter after the calculation by the Transporter of the Monthly Disbursement Account Receipts and the Monthly Disbursement Account Liabilities for the Month and any previously undischarged Monthly Disbursement Liability Amount which has been accounted for under Section 1.4.3(b) shall be accounted for in the Annual Disbursements Account calculations in accordance with clause 1.4.7 below.